smith11235/deep_import/README.md

 #### Prior Work: The Limits

 ActiveRecord-Import does not handle the creation of nested data relations.
-This is due to the fact that relationships (primary/foreign key fields) cannot be tracked appropriately on, if the associated instance has not yet been created.
+This is due to the fact that relationships (primary/foreign key fields) cannot be tracked, if the associated instance has not yet been created (given an primary key ID).

 ```
 # Faulty code (what Deep Import handles)